King's Buildings Campus

 In the final year of your BSc, or the final two years of your MChem, you will take compulsory courses from your programme and will choose from a range of other advanced chemistry courses.
 All chemistry programmes include independent research work and a dissertation in addition to taught courses.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Maths at A and Chemistry plus English at National 5.
+4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred including Maths at A and Chemistry plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.

 Widening Access entry: